Does planning stress you out? Or are you one of those people who get giddy about planning supplies?

 There are SO MANY planners out there.
 Some help with long-range planning and some are more for daily planning.
 Some are paper, some are online, and some are a combination of paper and digital.
 There are planners for people who like to fancy them up with stickers and washi tape and there are planners that are no-nonsense-get-the-job-done types.
 Whatever your style, pick a planner that you WILL USE.
 Don’t pick a planner if you know it will last one month and never be looked at again.

 But, before you jump on Amazon or run to Michael’s to grab a planner, you need an actual plan to go in the planner.
 Start by reviewing what you did last year.
 It’s important to think about what worked, what didn’t and why.
-If you need a little guidance, download a printable to help walk you through the process.

 And don’t forget that planning is about YOU.
 Don’t try to compare yourself to others and make plans based on what works for them.
 It’s your homeschool and it needs to be about you.
 Consider your personality type and how that affects your planning.
 Mine was dead on accurate!